ashwindeshpande06/myreactjs/README.md

 Run "num start"
 All webpack generated modules will get added to the distribution folder "dist"

-To start the server, run "http-server".
+To start the server, run "http-server ./dist".